-However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum) on a rolling programme.
+However, AADT flow at the scheme location is low, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum) on a rolling programme.
 Pedestrians and NMUs will also not be impacted.
 In addition, the proximity of road space suggests that residents will have a degree of tolerance to noise and disturbance.

-Considering the nature, duration, size and scale of the scheme, and with implementation of the mitigation described below, impacts on population and human health are assessed as temporary minor adverse in magnitude.
+Considering the nature of the scheme, and with implementation of the mitigation described below, impacts on population and human health are assessed as temporary minor adverse in magnitude.

-Upon completion of the works, no residual impacts are anticipated in relation to population and human health:
+Upon completion of the works, no residual impacts are anticipated in relation to population and human health.